 In 1997, I had my first session with a therapist.
-She regarded me with uncertainty, as though she wasn’t really sure what I was doing there.
-She looked at me as though we were acquaintances out to lunch and I was inappropriately dumping all my shit on her.
+She regarded me with uncertainty.
+She looked at me like we were acquaintances out to lunch and I was inappropriately dumping all my shit on her.
 “Aren’t you going to ask me some questions?”
 I asked her.
 “What do you think I should ask?” she asked back.

 Convinced by her underwhelmed response that I was only feeling sorry for myself, I didn’t seek therapy for another 2 years.